-Fundamental Analysis in the Times of Digital Transformation
+Fundamental Analysis in the Times of Digital Transformation.

-The Birth of Fundamental Analysis
+The Birth of Fundamental Analysis.

 In the classic formulation by Benjamin Graham, the father of value investing, fundamental analysis was based on the in-depth analysis of the company’s assets and the ratio between the recent profits and the overall company’s market valuation.

-Value investors still look into the company’s books and analyze the overall situation in the market including the political situation, interest rates, employment, the housing situation, or income per capita while making investment decisions.
+Value investors still look into the company’s books and analyze the overall situation in the market including the political situation, interest rates, employment, the housing situation, or income per capital while making investment decisions.

 However, is this formulation optimal when it comes to evaluating businesses in times of Digital Transformation?
 Especially, online businesses based on software rather than manufacturing and protected Intellectual Property such as patents?
 Let’s take a closer look.

-Borrow From The Future
+Borrow From The Future.

 Indeed, the valuation of these new ventures varies a lot which is mainly because they are hard to value.
-This is because, in times of digital transformation, the fundamental analysis following the traditional measures such as the price-to-earnings ratio (also known as P/E) is simply impossible.
+This is because, in times of digital transformation, the fundamental analysis following traditional measures such as the price-to-earnings ratio (also known as “P/E ratio“) is simply impossible.

-To be real, in most cases the price-to-earnings ratio of these companies is flat zero.
+To be real, in most cases the price-to-earnings ratio of these companies is flat at zero.
 That’s why the valuation of these businesses is based on the prediction of future potential rather than on the current state of affairs.